evildmp/conference-handbook/handbook/essentials/venues.rst

 Use your first meetings to ask everything you can think of; ask them to explain the most basic things, and to see as much as possible.
-If you get a sense that their patience is running out, you might want to reconsider working with them, because it will be painful and stressful later on.
+If you get a sense that their patience is running out, you might want to reconsider working with them, because it will be painful and stressful later on when you need to rely upon their help and co-operation.

 Facilities